-Sea surface temperature within the Southern Kangaroo Island Marine Park range from 18-20 °C in summer to 14-16 °C in winter (DENR 2010).
-Sea surface temperature may be influenced by upwellings of cold water and the input of cooler water via the Flinders Current, respectively (see Sections 6.4 and 6.5).
+Sea surface temperatures within the LSEMP range from 14-18 °C in summer to 11-12 °C in winter (DENR 2010).
+Sea surface temperature follows a seasonal pattern related to air temperature (Bureau of Meteorology 2015b, Figure 24).
+Sea surface temperature is also influenced by upwellings of cold water and the input cooler water via Flinders Current (see Sections 6.4 and 6.5).

 Information on sea surface temperature will be required to interpret changes in ecological and socio-economic indicators.
-For example, inter-annual variations in the amplitude and timing of temperature changes within the SKIMP may influence the following species:
+For example, inter-annual variations in the amplitude and timing of temperature changes within the LSEMP may influence the following species:

-- Australian herring growth rate increases with warmer temperature (Smith et al. 2013). - Southern calamary growth, survival and hence recruitment increase with warmer temperatures (Steer et al. 2007). - At Seal Bay on Kangaroo Island, Australian sea lion gestation periods increase and recruitment decreases with warmer temperatures (Goldsworthy et al. 2004, McIntosh et al. 2013). - King George whiting grow most rapidly in late summer and autumn, when temperatures are highest (Fowler et al. 2014a). - Snapper growth rates vary with water temperature (Fowler et al. 2013a), with slower growth apparent when water temperature in summer is low (Fowler and Jennings 2003). - Rock lobster growth rates were highest in areas with higher water temperature (and/or lower density, Linnane et al. 2010, 2014). - Abalone larval durations are influenced by temperature, and temperature is one of several factors that influence growth rates (Mayfield et al. 2014).
+- Australian herring growth rate increases with warmer temperature (Smith et al. 2013) - Southern calamary growth, survival and hence recruitment increase with warmer temperatures (Steer et al. 2007) - King George whiting grow most rapidly in late summer and autumn, when temperatures are highest (Fowler et al. 2014a) - Snapper growth rates vary with water temperature (Fowler et al. 2013a), with slower growth apparent when water temperature in summer is low (Fowler and Jennings 2003) - Rock lobster growth rates were highest in areas with higher water temperature (and/or lower density, Linnane et al. 2010, 2014) - Abalone larval durations are influenced by temperature, and temperature is one of several factors that influence growth rates (Mayfield et al. 2014).
 Greenlip abalone recruitment increases with warmer temperatures (Shepherd and Edgar 2013).

-Baseline information on sea surface temperature relevant to the SKIMP includes:
+Baseline information on sea surface temperature relevant to the LSEMP includes: